sheu-1/flow/README.md

 - **Transactions**: Browse transaction history with real or mock data
 - **Reports**: Placeholder for future charts and analytics
 - **Settings**: Toggle notifications and other preferences
-- **Android SMS import**: Parse transaction alerts from device SMS and upload structured rows to Supabase (Android-only)
+- **Android SMS Import**: Automatically detect and import transaction alerts from SMS messages (Android-only)
+  - First-time permission request with custom rationale
+  - Settings toggle for enable/disable
+  - Privacy-focused: only structured data is stored, raw SMS stays on device
+  - Supports M-Pesa and bank transaction formats

 ## Tech Stack